INFORMATION ABOUT CORONAVIRUS – COVID-19

 For information about prevention, symptoms, and actions to take if you think you may have contracted COVID-19, visit the following websites.
 The CDC also provides current travel restrictions and guidelines.

-The Coronavirus Assistance, Relief and Economic Security (CARES) Act provides emergency financial aid grants to students for their expenses related to the disruption of campus operations due to coronavirus.
+In addition, the Coronavirus Assistance, Relief and Economic Security (CARES) Act provides emergency financial aid grants to students for their expenses related to the disruption of campus operations due to coronavirus.
 This includes food, housing, course materials, technology, health care, and child-care expenses.

 The following information is provided to comply with the US Department of Education’s CARES Act reporting requirements and is limited to CARES Act funding.
 The information below does not include emergency grants made with institutional funds.
 Per grant guidelines, this information is being posted within 30 days of initial funding and will be updated every 45 days thereafter.